-We’re thrilled to announce the launch of our next three children’s books, The Tale of the Sands, The Horrible Dib Dib, and After a Swim – all made possible thanks to generous donations.
-But these aren’t your garden-variety picture books.
-Funny, playful and hugely entertaining, they enshrine – in their characters, plots and imagery – patterns and relationships which increase our understanding, flexibility, and breadth of vision.
+These aren’t your garden-variety picture books.
+Fun and entertaining, yet infused with Aesopian wisdom, our children’s books enshrine – in their characters, plots and imagery – patterns and relationships which increase our understanding, flexibility, and breadth of vision.

-Safia is a writer, entrepreneur and former TV producer.
+Safia, who has been responsible for creating ISF's children's books, is a writer, entrepreneur and former TV producer.
 She published her first book, Afghan Caravan, when she was in her early twenties and has since established herself as an accomplished short story writer.
-Her latest collection Twice Sifted focuses on stress-induced anxiety and the many ways in which it is manifested in the characters' lives.
+Her latest collection, Twice Sifted, focuses on stress-induced anxiety and the many ways in which it is manifested in the characters' lives.
 Safia has also met with considerable success in business.
 She and her husband, Ian, founded A. Gold in Spitalfields, a delicatessen selling traditional British products; they have since gone on to found an award-winning design workshop and cafe in Somerset where children use recycled materials to make wonderful creations of their own.